Hybrid stochastic simulation: History

 The first hybrid stochastic simulation was developed by Simon Duane at the University of Illinois at Urbana-Champaign in 1985.
 It combined the Langevin equation with microcanonical ensembles.
 Duane's hybrid stochastic simulation was based upon the idea that the two algorithms complemented each other.
 The Langevin equation excelled at simulating long-time properties, but the addition of noise into the system created inefficient exploration of short-time properties.
 The microcanonical ensemble approach meanwhile excelled at exploring short-time properties, but became less reliable for long-time properties.
 By combining the two methods, the weakness of each could be mitigated by the strength of the other.
-Duane's initial results using this hybrid stochastic simulation were positive when the model correctly supported the idea of an abrupt finite-temperature transition in quantum chromodynamics, which was an controversial subject at the time.
+Duane's initial results using this hybrid stochastic simulation were positive when the model correctly supported the idea of an abrupt finite-temperature transition in quantum chromodynamics, which was a controversial subject at the time.

 Since then many hybrid stochastic simulations have been developed, aiming to overcome deficiencies in the stochastic simulations that they were based upon.